Ada-Developers-Academy/core-pses/03/hamming.md

 <br>

 One suggestion was to be more precise with language, like clarifying that “different” strands just means “two inputs,” not that they must differ in content.
 Another improvement I could make is explaining *why* I’d raise an error for unequal string lengths.
-The feedback also gave me ideas for new questions to ask, like whether inputs are guaranteed to be uppercased.
+The feedback also gave me ideas for new questions to ask, like clarifying whether inputs are guaranteed to be uppercased.
 I was encouraged to continue considering edge cases as I move forward.

 ##### !end-explanation
 ### !end-challenge